eileenmcnaughton/nz.co.fuzion.omngateway/README.md

 ###############################
 #- installation
 ###############################
-CiviCRM has been bringing in a new installation method - I have the processor working using the 'old' way on the circus site (note that this is a live site but I can happily delete test contacts from it as long as you let me know
+CiviCRM has been bringing in a new installation method I have tested downloading the processor from this git repo & installing on a clean 4.2 alpha site.
-- the new installation method doesn't seem to quite work for local installs but is being
+I have it working on a 4.1 live site - per below.
+Note that 'sensible' testing is OK here even though it's a live site - but don't create loads of fake contacts.

 ######################################
 #Transaction tests